picosonic/js13k-2022/README.md

 JS13KGames entry for 2022, theme is "**DEATH**".

 ## Bee Kind
+You play as BeeKeeper Bunny trying to save the bees.

+The bees take pollen from the flowers to their hives but the ZomBees try to steal their pollen and break their hives.

-*WIP - You play as a rabbit trying to save the bees, there are alien grubs which turn into flying killers when they eat toadstools.
-The bees go between flowers and their hives but the killers try to stop them.
-If the bees die out, we all die, so it's a crucial mission.
-You get a gun which shoots honey and neutralises the enemies.
-Once the bees have made enough honey in their hives you can progress to the next level*
+There are harmless grubs which turn into evil blue ZomBees when they eat enough toadstools.

+You can collect a gun which shoots super-strength 2000 MGO honey and neutralises the enemies.
+Once the bees have made enough honey in their hives, new baby bees are born.

+To progress to the next level you need to defeat all the enemies and help the bees grow to a colony of 10 or more bees.

+If the bees die out, we all die, so it is a crucial mission to increase their numbers.

+BEE LUCKY, and BEE KIND.

+Controls are :

+* Keyboard - **WASD** (or equivalently positioned keys, **ZQSD** etc) / Cursors to move
+* Keyboard - **SPACE** / **ENTER** / **SHIFT** to fire
+* Gamepad - **Left stick** to move, **south button** to fire

 # Stuff I managed to add
 * 2D platformer